ScrierOne/Assorted-Adjustments/README.md

 ### Minsc Remains Controllable While Using His Berserk Ability

 A straight buff.
-The Berserk status effect (which normally makes Minsc uncontrollable) is removed, and the +2 to hit and damage bonus the Berserk status effect would normally grant is separately included.
+The Berserk status effect (which normally makes Minsc uncontrollable) is removed, and the +2 to hit and damage bonus the Berserk status effect would normally grant is made a separate effect of the ability.
 Spellcasting is disabled, as with the Berserker component.

 ### Berserk Override Script For Minsc

-Gives Minsc an override script (that is, a script that takes precedence of his normal companion AI and works even with companion AI turned off) that simulates the original berserking behavior.
+Gives Minsc an override script (that is, a script that takes precedence over his normal companion AI and works even with companion AI turned off) that simulates the original berserking behavior.
 He will automatically equip a melee weapon and attack the nearest enemy.
-He can be given orders, but he'll shortly ignore them and resume mindlessly attacking.
-However, he won't attack friendlies, and you have enough control over him to use the fastest actions (such as chugging a potion).
+He can be given orders, but he'll shortly ignore them and resume mindlessly attacking (which prevents the use of abilities with a casting time).
+However, he won't attack friendlies, and you have enough control to have him use instant actions (such as chugging a potion).

 ### Make sleep end upon taking damage